Bullish Vs Bearish is definitely something you better have a solid handle on if you are planning to invest any of your money in the stock market.

 If you are interested in trading stocks, the finding an online broker is a great way to do it while avoiding the higher fees that a traditional broker tends to charge.
 Another great advantage of an online broker is the free trading tools that they provide to investors.

-I'm a fan of StockCharts.com.
-With it, you can create candlestick charts as well as line and bar charts.
+I'm a fan of StockCharts.com. (chart example above), with it, you can create candlestick charts as well as line and bar charts.
 The software offers up to three years of data if you have a free account.
 Upgrading to a paid account gives you access to even more data.

 Another great example is the Thinkorswim Desktop, by TDAmeritrade which gives you access to elite-level trading tools and a platform backed by insights, education, and a dedicated trade desk.